The spirit of Fault-Finding

 The difference between real life and social media human behaviors.
 Real-life people are being friendly and non-judgmental.
 However, people become judgmental when they enter the social media cyberspace

-A spirit of fault-finding, tethered with pride, sends a fool headlong into danger with confidence (Proverbs 14:16).
-They forget that “just as God will forgive only the forgiving, so he will judge his people as they judge others.”
+A spirit of fault-finding, driven by pride, sends a fool headlong into danger with confidence (Proverbs 14:16).
+They forget that “just as God will forgive only those who forgive, so he will judge his people the same way they judge others.”
 The clear message of Matthew 6-7 is that we should treat others as we want to be treated.
-Brotherly love can’t happen unless we examine ourselves and get our act together before trying to help others or point out their faults.
+Brotherly love can’t happen unless we examine ourselves and mend our own ways before trying to help others or point out their faults.

 Jesus uses the illustration of “eye surgery” (if you like) to explain the sensitive nature of fault-finding.
 Have you ever had something in your eye?
 If you have, then you know how painful it is.
-The last thing you want or need is some reckless person poking around on your eyeball trying to help you out.
+The last thing you want or need is some reckless person poking around on your eyeball trying to get something out.

+I have had metal pieces (specs) removed from my eyes in the ER on three different occasions.
+It is extremely painful.
+The last thing I needed was a heavy-handed, half-blind, and insensitive ER Physician digging out those tiny shards.
+My eyes are hurting just thinking about it.
 Most of the time, when we have something in our eye, we get it out ourselves.
-We should also apply this truth regarding trivial matters where fault-finders want to involve themselves.
-Yet, I have had metal pieces (specs) removed from my eyes in the ER on three different occasions.
-Talk about pain!
-The last thing I needed was a heavy-handed, half-blind, and insensitive ER Physician digging out those tiny shards.
-My eyes hurt, just thinking about it.
+We only allow someone to touch our eyes when we cannot get the spec out ourselves.

-We should not be quick to insert ourselves into other peoples’ business.
+We shouldn’t be quick to insert ourselves into other peoples’ business or their spiritual lives.
 When Jesus healed on the Sabbath (for example), what business was it of the Pharisees?
-They never healed anyone, and yet they are criticizing Him.
-Here comes that Hebrew word ḥuṣpāh (חֻצְפָּה) again.
+They never healed anyone, and yet they criticized and attacked Him.
+It’s that Hebrew word ḥuṣpāh (חֻצְפָּה) again.
 They attacked a trivial aspect of a great deed.
 This behavior is textbook fault-finding.

 James spoke to this very thing when he wrote, “But if you have bitter jealousy and selfish ambition in your hearts, do not boast and be false to the truth.
 This is not the wisdom that comes down from above, but is earthly, unspiritual, demonic.
 For where jealousy and selfish ambition exist, there will be disorder and every vile practice.
 But the wisdom from above is first pure, then peaceable, gentle, open to reason, full of mercy and good fruits, impartial and sincere.
 And a harvest of righteousness is sown in peace by those who make peace” (James 3:14–18 ESV).